Through the snow-sprayed window, I see

 Families fill polished, wooden pews for Midnight Mass,

 moonlight shining through windows of stained glass,

 with the colors of awe, wonder, peace, love, joy, and hope.

 for surely, His presence is in this place.

 Punch cups of eggnog, laced with cherry brandy,

 complement a plate of pecan divinity candy.

-with miles of sheep to count before they sleep.
+with flocks of pillowy sheep to count before they sleep.

-but Christmas here in this little town in southern parts,
+yet Christmas here in this little town of Southern parts

-is every bit as real and wonderful as those in Yankee hearts.
+is every bit as wonderful and real as those in Yankee hearts.